 HOW CAN YOU HELP?

-This coming summer, May 24, 2019, four heats will be held in the Haifa Bay near Rambam, ranging from 1 to 4 kilometers.
+This coming summer, May 19, 2023, three heats will be held in the Haifa Bay near Rambam, ranging from 900m to 4.2 kilometers.
 Swimmers from around the world will make every stroke count when they Swim From the Heart to support critical research into sudden cardiac death.

 Help us make waves by spreading the word to your friends, colleagues, and family.

 - Make a gift, big or small to help us achieve our goal!

 - Spread the word!
 Tell everyone you know - family, friends, and community - about our goal and yours.

 - Set your own fundraising goal on your own page in minutes.
 Then ask friends to help you reach it.
 We will help you track your progress and see how your friends respond.

 Join hundreds of swimmers from around the world on Friday ,May 19, 2023, by participating in the 6th International Swim from the Heart meet in Haifa, Israel.

 Swim from the Heart will raise awareness and critical research funds to predict and prevent Sudden Cardiac Death (SCD) in children and young adults - a major cause of natural death worldwide.